essexcountycouncil/essex-county-council-digital-manual/Design-system/Elements-and-Components.markdown

 ## Components

-Here you can find how to implement page components to incorporate differnt functionality
+Here you can find how to implement page components to incorporate different functionality

 - [Alert](/essex-service-transformation-playbook/Design-system/Elements-and-Components/alert)
 - [Breadcrumbs](/essex-service-transformation-playbook/Design-system/Elements-and-Components/breadcrumbs)